Deemed Repatriation of Deferred Foreign Earnings: Calculating Accumulated E&P and Transition Tax

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax advisers with a practical guide to the deemed repatriation provisions of the new tax reform bill, with a focus on the specific compliance aspects of the requirement to recognize all post-1986 deferred foreign source income.
+This course will provide tax advisers with a practical guide to the deemed repatriation provisions of the new tax reform bill, with a focus on the specific compliance aspects of the requirement to recognize all post-1986 deferred foreign source income.
 The panel will go beyond the basics of what the law says to present compliance professionals with a detailed focus on calculations and the nuts-and-bolts of repatriation, including the leg-work of determining whether a client/entity qualified as a “U.S. shareholder” under the new definitions.

 - U.S. shareholders subject to new foreign provisions